-Key management personnel interests' in SMG Share Option Scheme
+Key management personnel interests' in SMG Share Option Scheme and SMG Share Plan

-During the financial year, share options with an exercise price of \$0.393 (2018: \$0.493) each have been granted to key management personnel as follows:
+During the financial year, performance shares were granted to a director of the Company (2019: Nil).
+In 2019, share options with an exercise price of \$0.393 have been granted to key management personnel.
+There are no share options granted to key management personnel during the financial year.

-Group and Company 2019 2018
+Group and Company

+2020 2019

 No. of share options/ performance shares '000 No. of share options/ performance shares '000

 Share options granted to:

-- Directors of the Company 3,700

-- Other key management personnel 1,650 990
+- Other key management personnel 1,650

-1,650 4,690
+1,650

-Performance shares granted to: - Director of the Company 336
+Performance shares granted to:

+- Director of the Company 5

+5

-During the financial year, key management personnel exercised options for 2,300,000 (2018: 740,000) ordinary shares of the Company at a price of \$0.303 (2018: \$0.145 to \$0.303) each, with a total consideration of \$697,000 (2018: \$218,000) paid to the Company.
+Key management personnel did not exercise any options during the financial year.
+In 2019, key management personnel exercised options for 2,300,000 ordinary shares of the Company at a price of \$0.303 each, with a total consideration of \$697,000 paid to the Company.

-At the end of the reporting period, the total number of outstanding share options and performance shares granted by the Company to key management personnel under the SMG Share Option Scheme and SMG Share Plan amounted to 8,885,000 (2018: 9,415,000) and 336,000 (2018: 336,000) respectively.
+At the end of the reporting period, the total number of outstanding share options and performance shares granted by the Company to key management personnel under the SMG Share Option Scheme and SMG Share Plan amounted to 8,685,000 (2019: 8,885,000) and 168,000 (2019: 336,000) respectively.